ThePhD/sol2/README.md

 - Customization points to allow your C++ objects to be pushed and retrieved from Lua as multiple consecutive objects, or anything else you desire!
 - Overloaded function calls: `my_function(1); my_function("Hello")` in the same lua script route to different function calls based on parameters
 - Support for tables, nested tables, table iteration with `table.for_each` / `begin()` and `end()` iterators.
+- Zero overhead for usertype function call lookup when using `SOL_USE_BOOST`, safe for critical applications

 ## Supported Compilers